-We may encounter substantial delays in our planned clinical trials, or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all.
+We may encounter substantial delays in our current and planned clinical trials, or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all.

-Our planned clinical trials are expensive, time consuming, and subject to uncertainty.
+Our current and planned clinical trials are expensive, time consuming, and subject to uncertainty.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
 We cannot be sure that submission of an IND, or, in the case of the EMA, a clinical trial application, or CTA, will result in the FDA or EMA allowing clinical trials to begin in a timely manner, if at all.
-Moreover, even if these trials begin, issues may arise that could suspend or terminate such clinical trials.
+Moreover, even if these trials begin, including our Phase 1 clinical trial of IkT-148009 for which our first dosing of patients commenced in February 2021, issues may arise that could suspend or terminate such clinical trials.
 A failure of one or more clinical trials can occur at any stage of testing, and our future clinical trials may not be successful.
 Events that may prevent successful or timely initiation or completion of clinical trials include: